2008 in Review, 2009 Hazy

 This is the bit where one invariably risks getting egg on ones’ face come next year.
 I merely left a few hints (which mostly panned out, including where I mentioned that hyping mobile platforms would be the next big thing), but this year I’m going to toss out some firmer notions:

-• The sad people who keep trying to build or use phones will keep repeating the same mistakes that we’ve been seeing for over a decade on the desktop, and spend the whole of 2009 ranting against “the man” in their private little echo chambers, tapping out deranged e-mail messages on their phone’s terminal emulators.
+• The sad people who keep trying to build or use Linux phones will keep repeating the same mistakes that we’ve been seeing for over a decade on the desktop, and spend the whole of 2009 ranting against the man in their private little echo chambers, tapping out deranged e-mail messages on their phone’s terminal emulators.

-But it’s dead certain that the platform will evolve.
-Remember, kids, is the only company that can afford to cannibalize its own sales because they always toss out something better.
+But it’s dead certain that the iPhone platform will evolve.
+Remember, kids, Apple is the only company that can afford to cannibalize its own sales because they always toss out something better.

 Even if you (or I) don’t agree with their definition of better.

-4 Even though I have always valued my free time, It is now a premium asset.
+3. Even though I have always valued my free time, It is now a premium asset.
 If I ever have to choose between a career and family time, my money is squarely on the latter.
-Also, I am learning to do more with less stuff (less gadgets, less time, less hassle) and cutting my gadget budget in half.
+Also, I am learning to do more with less stuff (less gadgets, less time, less hassle) and cutting my in half. ↩︎

 This page is referenced in: